 This case is a good reminder that questions of worker status will always be fact specific, and determining whether an individual is an employee, worker, or self-employed under the ERA and other employment legislation might require a detailed and complex analysis.
 This case also clearly demonstrates that a Tribunal may take into account the proportion of a claimant’s total business activities that he or she carries out for the respondent when determining employment status.
 This may present a challenge when determining worker status, where an individual works through various platforms and/or apps for multiple work providers at any one time.

-If you have any questions regarding the issues discussed in this article, please contact Partner David Fisher and Associate Naomi Latham, both of whom specialise in employment and partnership law for senior executives, multinational employers, partnerships and partners.
+If you have any questions regarding the issues discussed in this article, please contact Partner David Fisher, who specialises in employment and partnership law for senior executives, multinational employers, partnerships and partners.